hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 }
 ```

-Here we are testing two properties instead of one:
+Here we are looking for two properties instead of one:

 1. That the number of successful `dequeues()` is equal to the minimum between `enqueues` and `dequeues`; and
 2. That all `dequeues()` are solved in order (thus preserving the FIFO property).

+Fast-check finds no counter-examples.

 ## Epilogue